Ivan Pokhitonov: Marriage

 In 1881, he received an order from the Russian government to paint a series of panels depicting scenes from the Russo-Turkish War.
-He travelled to Bulgaria to do sketches for the work, accompanied by Matilda Wulffert (1856-1927), a Swedish-Finnish medical student he had met at the Russian Artists' Club.
+He travelled to Bulgaria to do sketches for the work, accompanied by Matilda von Wulffert (1856–1927), a Swedish-Finnish medical student he had met at the Russian Artists' Club.
 They were married in Chernivtsi in 1882.
 She was a very outspoken feminist, and devoted to her career, so their temperaments began to clash.
 In 1892, he asked for a divorce, but she refused.
 In response, he began an affair with her younger sister, Eugenia.
 In return, she would not allow him to visit his two daughters until they were adults.
 She went on to become a prominent dermatologist and medical researcher.

 He spent eight months painting in Italy, at a small village outside Naples then, deciding that he could no longer live in Paris, he and Eugenia moved to Liège, Belgium.
 They continued to travel throughout Western Europe and Russia and, in 1895, he became an honorary member of the Peredvizhniki.
 In 1901, he acquired an estate in the Minsk Governorate, where he lived and worked until 1906, when he returned to Belgium.
 He was elected to the Imperial Academy of Arts in 1904.
 During World War I, he lived in Saint Petersburg until the beginning of the Revolution, then fled to Kuban, where he stayed for a year.

 Back in Belgium, he initially lived in De Panne, then moved to Brussels.
 His eyesight had been failing for several years and he painted little after that.
 In 1922, he had his last exhibition.
 A major retrospective was held in 1925.